ali-raheem/Kraken-Trailing-Bot/README.md

 Now the bot should make a stop-loss sell order at the last price - offset and with each run will monitor it.

+**You must have** an API key which allows trading.
+Duh!.
+Put this key in `kraken.key` `key` on the first line and then the `secret` on the second line.
+See the Krakenex library for more details.

 ### Running

 ```sh